 A multivitamin taken once daily that contains all the B vitamins can help to give you sustained energy throughout the day.
 B vitamins in any form can upset the stomach, so whether you pop a pill or down a can of Red Bull, your body will be better off if it has some food in it to offset the B vitamins’ tummy-aching potentialities.

 If you love Red Bull’s jolt however, rest assured that the most dangerous ingredients in the can by far are probably already two of your favorites: caffeine and sugar.
-All the other active ingredients are in very small doses that are likely not going to hurt your system – however if you drink ten cans of Red Bull in a row, you WILL be shaking like a cocoa bean leaf and your stomach is probably not going to like you too much.
+All the other active ingredients are in very small doses that are not likely to hurt your system – however if you drink ten cans of Red Bull in a row, you WILL be shaking like a coca leaf and your stomach is probably not going to like you too much.
 However, the same thing would happen if you consumed ten cups of coffee.

-Overall, Red Bull is safe.
+Overall, Red Bull is a safe product in moderation.
 The trouble with energy drinks occurs when they are mixed with alcohol, such as in the popular “bomb shots” where a shot of hard liquor is dropped into a Red Bull and pounded – often multiple times.
 The stimulating effects of the energy juice can keep a person up and drinking, when they really should have passed out already and stopped consuming alcohol.

-However, if you aren’t in the market for binge drinking and just crack a can of Red Bull here and there to make it through your next meeting, then breathe easy.
-Red Bull is no tool of the devil, and sometimes even angels need an energy boost and a little help with their wings.
-Of course, there’s nothing organic about Red Bull!
+However, if you aren’t in the market for binge drinking and just crack open a can of Red Bull here and there to make it through your next meeting, then breathe easy.
+Red Bull is no tool of the devil, and sometimes even angels need an energy boost and a little help with their wings. –

 Related on Organic Authority